yashmahalwal/ask2ai-task/README.md

 - **TypeScript:** Ensures type safety, better developer experience, and fewer runtime errors.
 - **graphql-subscriptions:** Simple pub/sub implementation for real-time GraphQL subscriptions, suitable for demo and small-scale use.

+### **Strong Typing**

+- The codebase is strongly typed end-to-end using TypeScript and GraphQL code generation.
+All resolvers, models, and API layers use generated types, ensuring type safety and reducing runtime errors.

 ### **Trade-Offs**

 - The stack is intentionally minimal—no microservices, no complex orchestration, and no heavy infrastructure.
 This keeps the codebase easy to understand and maintain for a small project.